Theoretical Foundations of Conformal Prediction: Bibliographic notes

 Conditional independence testing is a foundational topic in statistics~\citep[e.g.,][]{dawid1979conditional}.
 The problem of testing conditional independence is closely linked to the problem of \emph{variable selection} in high-dimensional regression: given a high-dimensional feature vector $X=(X_1,\dots,X_d)$ and response $Y$, testing whether a particular feature $X_j$ should be included into the fitted model is often framed as a question of conditional independence, i.e., testing

 where $X_{-j}=(X_1,\dots,X_{j-1},X_{j+1},\dots,X_d)$ denotes the remaining covariates once $X_j$ has been removed.

+Using permutation tests to test (marginal) independence is a classical topic; see the bibliographic notes in Chapter~\ref{chapter:exchangeability}.
 Ideas related to the use of permutations or randomization within strata to test for conditional independence with a discrete confounder are widespread~\citep[e.g.,][]{birch1965detection, rosenbaum1984conditional}, and the local permutation test presented in Section~\ref{sec:cond_indep_discrete_case} (for the case of a discrete confounder $W$) is studied in detail in~\citet{canonne2018testing}.
 For a continuous confounder, one can extend this idea to consider permutations that approximately preserve the values of the confounder~\citep[e.g.,][]{margaritis2005distribution, fukumizu2007kernel, doran2014permutation, sen2017model, kim2022local}.
-The hardness of conditional independence testing in the continuous case was first established by \citet[Theorem 2]{shah2020hardness}; the result presented here, in Theorem~\ref{thm:hardness-conditional-independence-nonatomic}, is due to~\citet[Theorem 1]{kim2022local}.
+The hardness of conditional independence testing in the continuous case was first established by \citet[Theorem 2]{shah2020hardness}; the version of this hardness result presented here, in Theorem~\ref{thm:hardness-conditional-independence-nonatomic}, is due to~\citet[Theorem 1]{kim2022local}.